Senate approves $40b aid for Ukraine despite MAGA senators’ resistance

 The $40 billion spending package is a full $7 billion greater than the $33 billion Mr Biden requested on 28 April, and will augment the $14 billion which has already been allocated to assist Ukraine’s defence against Russia.

-“Every day the Ukrainians are paying with their lives for this fight, and we need to contribute arms, funding, ammunition and the economic support to make their courage and sacrifice have purpose so they can continue this fight and do what they're doing,” Mr Biden said at the time, before adding that it was “critical” for Congress to approve the package “as quickly as possible”.
+He added that he is authorising a new security assistance package to provide Kyiv with “additional artillery, radars, and other equipment” that Ukrainian forces “are already using so effectively on the battlefield”.

+“These weapons and equipment will go directly to the front lines of freedom in Ukraine, and reiterate our strong support for the brave people of Ukraine as they defend their country against Russia’s ongoing aggression,” he said.

-In a statement, House Speaker Nancy Pelosi called the bill’s passage “a victory for democracy in the world”.
+House Speaker Nancy Pelosi also hailed the bill’s passage, which she called “a victory for democracy in the world”.

 “This funding will make an immediate and substantial difference in Ukraine’s fight to defend its people, its sovereignty, its nation and Democracy against Putin’s accelerating brutality,” she said.